-- Place a retinal image into the slot at the bottom of the model body- this is important to allow a fundic reflection.
-Experiment with different fundi to see the effect on the fundic reflection - Place a 20dioptre (50mm diameter) lens in the top of the model body - this will provide a more normal fundic reflection - try removing it and see what it does to the fundic reflection. - Place the slide carrying lid (labelled cornea, fundus & grey line) - 4) Place the corneal simulacrum (the painted microscope slide in the carrier NB the slide is painted on both sides to represent:
+- 1) Place a retinal image into the slot at the bottom of the model body- this is important to allow a fundic reflection.
+Experiment with different fundi to see the effect on the fundic reflection - 2) Place the clear 30mm planoconvex lens in the top of the model body - this will provide a more normal fundic reflection - try removing it and see what it does to the fundic reflection. - 3) Place the slide carrying lid (labelled cornea) - 4) Place the corneal simulacrum (the painted microscope slide) in the carrier NB the slide is painted on both sides to represent: